 Launched in 2008 by Peterswerft-Kusch, the iconic yacht Al Mirqab was designed by two of the top superyacht designers, with Tim Heywood penning her exterior and Winch Design creating the interior.
 But it is more than her design pedigree that makes this icon a standout.
 Her size was formidable at the time of her launch, and to this day, the 133 metre Al Mirqab remains among the top five per cent of the largest yachts in the world.
-Al Mirqab also blazed the trail for having many large-scale amenities.Read More/Iconic yachts: On board Christina O, the superyacht once owned by Aristotle Onassis
+Al Mirqab also blazed the trail for having many large-scale amenities.Read More/The real story behind the Triangle of Sadness superyacht

 Built for Hamad bin Jassim bin Jaber Al Thani, the former Prime Minister and Minister of Qatar, Al Mirqab has the largest spa that Winch Design has ever worked on to this day, featuring an enclosed pool and balcony terraces that fold down over the sea, and her exterior has many firsts for Heywood as well.
 “I met the client in 2003, after he was unsuccessful in purchasing [115-metre] Pelorus,” says Heywood.
 “He wanted a yacht in a similar style to contain a much larger number of guests and family cabins, an internal swimming pool with balconies, a large gym, sauna, hairdressing saloon and all the features which we now take for granted on the larger scale yachts.”